helloSystem/docs/developer/ports.md

 Notes
 * See `ls /usr/ports/` for possible categories, such as `sysutils`
 * See [5.2.
 Naming](https://docs.freebsd.org/en/books/porters-handbook/makefile-naming.html) for naming and versioning conventions
 * The lines must be in a defined order.
-Run `portlint` to get information on this and re-order until it no longer complains
+Run `portlint` to get information on this.
+When `portlint` complains about `appears out-of-order`, the blocks and lines in the `Makefile` need to be reshuffled to match the order described at [https://docs.freebsd.org/en/books/porters-handbook/order/](https://docs.freebsd.org/en/books/porters-handbook/order/).
 * Run `make stage-qa` to find out dependencies.
 Using something like `make stage-qa 2>&1 | grep "you need" | sort | uniq | cut -d " " -f 4` can speed this up
 * The `do-install` section is needed in this example because there is no `make install` in the original software's Makefile